The World's Most International City in an Intrinsically British Environment

-Living in London, UK, can be an amazing experience and there is no doubt that London is one of the most exciting and cosmopolitan cities in the world.
-With approximately 8 million people, a good number of them expats, London fits the profile of one of the world's most welcoming cities for expatriates.
-Reports of 300 languages gracing the airwaves of the capital daily can only mean that people from all over the world feel welcome here.
+London is a city that passionately guards its heritage while also welcoming and celebrating offerings from throughout the world.
+This means that you will find surprises on every corner and expatriates who venture away from the traditional expat and tourist haunts will soon find that the city is stuffed full of hidden cultural, historical and eccentric gems.
+With approximately 8 million people, a good number of them expats, London fits the profile of one of the world's most welcoming cities for foreigners.
+Reports of 300 languages gracing the airwaves of the capital daily can only mean that people from all over the world feel welcome and appreciated here.

 |01||Pick up Time Out magazine weekly and take advantage of London's fantastic entertainment choices and cultural activities.|